spettersson/splunk4patientprivacy/data_guidelines.md

 When multiple event types relate to the same category (e.g., logs from different journal systems tracking journal access), you can assign them a common tag.
 This allows you to retrieve all relevant journal events in a single search by referencing a tag (e.g., tag=journalaccess), without manually specifying each event type.

 For the use cases in this repository, each journal system in your environment is expected to have its own unique event type.
-Additionally, all event types should reference the tag journal for full compatibility.
+Additionally, all event types should reference the tag 'journalaccess' for full compatibility.

 Event types can be created in two ways:
 - Splunk Web (recommended): Settings > Event Types > New Event Type